molejar/pyMBoot/README.md

         print(str(e))
 ```

-`mboot` module is implementing also logging functionality for easy debugging of communication interfaces.
-All what you
+`mboot` module is implementing also logging functionality for easy debugging all communication interfaces.
+To get it
-need to do is just import `logging` module and set the logging level (`DEBUG` or `INFO`) with following line of code:
+working you need only import `logging` module and set the logging level (`DEBUG` or `INFO`) with following line of code:
 `logging.basicConfig(level=logging.DEBUG)`

 ```python